Brauxo/OpenCV-Gesture-Control/readme.md

-# Educational Hand Tracking Mouse
+# Educational OpenCV-Gesture-Control (Hand Tracking Mouse)

 This project is a reference implementation for a hand-tracking virtual mouse, designed for educational purposes.
 It demonstrates a clean architecture, robust gesture recognition, and clear configuration, making it an ideal starting point for anyone interested in computer vision and human-computer interaction.